Cost of LivingUpdated March 2026

 Share:XFLRWE

 College Station isn't cheap , but transportation costs is one area where residents catch a break.
-The typical range here is $158 to $475, shaped by a more relaxed labor market where service providers compete on price as much as reputation and TX's regulatory landscape.
+The typical range here is $158 to $475, shaped by a more relaxed labor market where businesses compete on price as much as reputation and TX's regulatory landscape.
 Here's what you need to know before spending a dime.

 Typical Cost Range in College Station